bluepichu/ctf-challenges/plaidctf-2022/amongst_ourselves/solution/flag5.md

-Send the server the following input: `ABCDEFGHIJKLMNOPQRSTUVWZTUUUU`.
+Send the server the following input: `"A".repeat(0x17) + "\xbd\x14\x40"`.
 It'll crash the process (resulting in a hang that requires the player to exit the Purchase Snack task to continue playing), but the vending machine's display will show the flag.